tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/peru.rst

 -----------------------------------------

 Go to *Apps* and search for Peru, then click Install in the module Peru EDI.
 This module has a dependency with *Peru - Accounting*.
-In case this last one is not installed, Odoo installs it automatically within EDI.
+In case this last one is not installed, CoquiAPPs installs it automatically within EDI.

 .. image:: peru/peru-modules.png